WORKSHOPS4GIRLS

 WHat is the SILVER award?

-The Silver Award is the highest honor that a Cadette Girl Scout can earn.
+The Silver Award is the highest Award that a Cadette Girl Scout can earn.
 It is a 50-hour Take Action project, usually completed with a small team of 4 or less Girl Scout Cadettes.
 Take Action projects address the root cause of a community issue through direct action or advocacy.

 WHo can earn it?